gt-webdev/meeting-oct-30/Readme.md

 routes are set up correctly (it also doesn't hurt to run `rake db:migrate` to make sure that our database is up-to-date), and we can start our server with a simple `rails s` command.

+With our server running, we can go to [http://localhost:3000/](http://localhost:3000) and play around with our brand new app which now supports signing-in, signing-up and registration.